robo-friends/m-explore-ros2/README.md

 ros2 launch explore_lite explore.launch.py
 ```

-You can open a rviz2 and add the exploration frontiers marker to see the algorithm working and choose a frontier to explore.
+You can open rviz2 and add the exploration frontiers marker (topic is `explore/frontiers`) to see the algorithm working and the frontier chosen to explore.

+### Additional features
+#### Stop/Resume exploration
+By default the exploration node will start right away the frontier-based exploration algorithm.
+Alternatively, you can stop the exploration by publishing to a `False` to `explore/resume` topic.
+This will stop the exploration and the robot will stop moving.
+You can resume the exploration by publishing to `True` to `explore/resume`.

 #### TB3 troubleshooting (with foxy)
 If you have trouble with TB3 in simulation, as we did, add these extra steps for configuring it.